git-emran/DevNotes/Leetcode-solutions/Easy/Maximum Subarray.md

 };
 ```

-Another way to solve it by comparing..
+Another way to solve it by comparing:

 ```javascript
 var maxSubArray = function (nums) {